On March 13, 2019, the World Health Organization released this long-awaited document on abortion, in utero death, and respectful care.

 “I had my first miscarriage in 2013.
 As soon as I started bleeding I went to the hospital and they immediately sent me for an ultrasound, but the person in charge thought I was not married and therefore made me wait.
 I asked: even if I were not married, why do you treat someone who is losing a child like this?
 She just looked at me and replied: It’s not an emergency, only a woman over 60 could represent an emergency . “

 Cultural practices such as female genital mutilation (FGM) and marriages with child brides are real attacks on the sexual and reproductive health of girls, and on the health of their children.
 Having babies too early can be dangerous for mothers and babies.
 Teenage mothers (10-19 years) are more at risk of having eclampsia and uterine infections than women between the ages of 20 and 24, which increases the risk of stillbirth.
 Babies born to mothers under the age of 20 are also more at risk of being underweight, premature, or having severe birth problems.
-All of these conditions increase the risk of stillbirth.
+All of these conditions increase the risk of death in utero.

 Female genital mutilation increases the risk during labor, of bleeding, of severe lacerations, as well as the use of operative delivery.
-Babies born to mothers with FGM are more at risk of needing resuscitation and have an increased risk of death during labor or after birth.
+Babies born to mothers with FGM are at higher risk of needing resuscitation and have an increased risk of death during labor or after birth.

-Putting women at the center of care is essential for a positive pregnancy and delivery experience. the biomedical and physiological aspects of care must be integrated with social, cultural, emotional and psychological support.
+Putting women at the center of care is essential for a positive pregnancy and delivery experience. biomedical and physiological aspects of care must be integrated with social, cultural, emotional and psychological support.

 Still too many women, even in our countries with high economic development, even in Italy, receive inadequate care after losing a child.
 The language used to talk about abortion and stillbirth can be very traumatic in itself, and words should be treated when speaking to women and couples who are dealing with a highly traumatic event.